queryverse/IterableTables.jl/docs/src/developerguide.md

 ## Iteration conventions

 Any iterable table should return elements of type `NamedTuple`.
 Each column of the source table should be encoded as a field in the named tuple, and the type of that field in the named tuple should reflect the data type of the column in the table.
-If a column can hold missing values, the type of the corresponding field in the `NamedTuple` should be a `Nullable{T}` where `T` is the data type of the column.
+If a column can hold missing values, the type of the corresponding field in the `NamedTuple` should be a `DataValue{T}` where `T` is the data type of the column.